mdlee/mpt4mst/code/README.md

 1. `mptStudyTestOSN_0`: Basic model of the old-similar-new task.
 2. `mptStudyTestOSN_7`: Hierarchical latent-mixture model for two groups using MPT process, plus contamimant groups.
+3. `mptStudyTestOSN_7b`: Hierarchical latent-mixture model for just one group using MPT process, plus contamimant groups.
-3. `mptStudyTestON_8`: Hierarchical latent-mixture model for two groups using MPT process, plus contamimant groups, and logistic model relating lure bin to discriminability.
+4. `mptStudyTestON_8`: Hierarchical latent-mixture model for two groups using MPT process, plus contamimant groups, and logistic model relating lure bin to discriminability.
 Note that the inferences of `mptStudyTestOSN_7` are used to remove contaminants.

 ### Supporting files